Scientific Name

 Description

 Euphorbia tescorum is a sturdy succulent shrub with numerous branches spreading upwards from the base and sparsely re-branched above.
-It grows up to 6.6 feet (2 m) tall.
-Branches are usually 5- to 6-angled, up to 1.6 inches (4 cm) thick, and more or less constricted at intervals of 4 to 12 inches (10 to 30 cm).
-They are usually green-variegated with darker markings around the teeth.
-The angles are usually distinctly toothed, with teeth up to 0.7 inches (1.8 cm) apart.
-Spine shields form a continuous horny margin along the angles.
-Spines are very strong, up to 0.6 inches (1.5 cm) long, and often variable in length.
+It can grow up to 6.6 feet (2 m) tall.
+The branches are usually 5- to 6-angled, measuring up to 1.6 inches (4 cm) in thickness, and are more or less constricted at intervals of 4 to 12 inches (10 to 30 cm).
+They are usually green, variegated with darker markings around the teeth.
+The angles are typically distinctly toothed, with teeth up to 0.7 inches (1.8 cm) apart.
+The spine shields form a continuous horny margin along the angles.
+The spines are very strong, often variable in length, and can reach a length of up to 0.6 inches (1.5 cm).
 The rudimentary leaves are deltoid.

-The cyathia are golden yellow, up to 0.2 inches (0.5 cm) in diameter, with cup-shaped involucres and orange-yellow, rarely reddish glands.
-Fruits are rosy red, obtusely 3-lobed capsules exserted on a reflexed, up to 0.2 inches (0.5 cm) long pedicel.
+The cyathia are golden yellow with cup-shaped involucres and orange-yellow, rarely reddish glands.
+They can reach a diameter of up to 0.2 inches (0.5 cm).
+The fruits are rosy red, obtusely 3-lobed capsules exserted on a reflexed pedicel that can measure up to 0.2 inches (0.5 cm) long.
 They contain gray ovoid seeds.

 Hardiness